 As businesses organically grow, there's a tendency for one data set to end up with one owner while a separate owner controls a different data set.
 Right now your team might not be big enough to endure this problem, but think about what you could look like in five years.
 How big will your team be?
 Without intending to, your data could end up split up into silos: For example, marketing holds one set of contact data and sales has another set.
 Or your receptionists manage appointments with clients, while your social media manager handles a whole other set of contacts for social outreach.
 It's highly probable that these lists overlap (and probably overlap by a good margin).

 When you use CRM as the standard system of record, you solve the data overlap problem.
 With a little forward thinking and the occasional integration, you can customize your contact records to accommodate each area's needs.
 When all areas share the system, your data stays up to date and ready to go.

 Imagine the added value your organization could achieve if the lists were shared?
 How could you make a more personalized experience for your customers, clients, and other contacts through collaboration?

-Pro tip: Leading CRM systems, like Infusionsoft by Keap, integrate with many help desk platforms like Zendesk and Help Scout.
+Pro tip: Leading CRM systems, like Keap, integrate with many help desk platforms like Zendesk and Help Scout.